Invasion (Magic: The Gathering)

 Invasion is a Magic: The Gathering block that consists of the expert-level expansion sets Invasion (September 2000), Planeshift (February 2001) and Apocalypse (June 2001).
 The Invasion block centered on multicolored cards.

 Storyline

 Invasion

-The time has come.
-Urza the Planeswalker must now help Gerrard Capashen and the crew of Weatherlight to repel the invading Phyrexians from Dominaria.
-However, it will not be easy, as Yawgmoth will stop at nothing to get what he wants.
+In the Invasion storyline, the Planeswalker Urza helps Gerrard Capashen and the crew of the flying ship Weatherlight to repel the Phyrexians, led by Yawgmoth, as they attempt to overrun the lands of Dominaria.

 Apocalypse

 Following Gerrard and the Weatherlight's victory at Koilos and the death of Hanna, Yawgmoth unleashes the Apocalypse on Dominaria by coming to the world himself, and raising the dead from the earth.
 As this was after a war that lasted a few years, there were many, many dead.

 Set history

 Invasion saw the return of multi-colored "gold" cards, absent since the Stronghold expansion.
 Its major themes revolved around multicolor decks and strategies.
 The popularity and appeal of "gold" cards along with high but balanced power level culminated into making Invasion one of the most popular Magic sets in the game's history.
 The set was designed by Bill Rose, Mike Elliot and Mark Rosewater.
 The multi-color nature of the set had been decided by late in 1998, with the design relying heavily on an early draft set design by original playtester Barry Reich.
 Invasion was the first set to be released digitally on Magic Online.

-Planeshift continued Invasion's theme of multi-colored "gold" cards.
-Its major themes revolved around multicolor decks and strategies.
+The block's major themes revolved around multi-colored "gold" cards, decks and strategies.
+Invasion was primarily focused on allied colour pairs, while Planeshift focused on allied 3-colour "shards" and Apocalypse focused heavily on enemy 2-colour pairs, a first for the game.